tier4/edge-auto-jetson/ansible/roles/ros2/README.md

 The `installation_type` variable can also be found in:
 [./defaults/main.yaml](./defaults/main.yaml)

-For Universe, the `rosdistro` variable can also be found in:
+For Universe, the `ros_distro` variable can also be found in:
 [../../playbooks/universe.yaml](../../playbooks/universe.yaml)

 ```bash